-FinHealth methodology is intended for publishing and use as a public good.
+16. Access to methodology FinHealth methodology is intended for publishing and use as a public good.
 WB is also planning to develop a website on how to conduct the assessment.

-Explanation of the framework is available in the published report on Armenia (2019), available at the WB's Open Knowledge Repository.
+17. Access to assessment results Explanation of the framework is available in the published report on Armenia (2019), available at the WB's Open Knowledge Repository.
 Publication of the assessment results is encouraged.